mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

     This sentence doesn't appear in the egrep-generated output.
     I want it quick-quick.

-The first line contains the word \"tam\", a hyphen, and then \"tam\" again.
-The third line contains \"quick\", a hyphen, and then \"quick\" again.
+The first line contains the word "tam", a hyphen, and then "tam" again.
+The third line contains "quick", a hyphen, and then "quick" again.
 These lines don\'t actually have strings in common, except for the hyphen (which appears in the second line too, so searching for it doesn\'t distinguish the first and third lines from the second).
 What